Ralph Fiennes: Personal life

+Charitable endeavours

+The cast and crew of The Constant Gardener set up the Constant Gardener Trust to provide basic education for children of certain Kenyan villages.
+Fiennes is a patron of the charity.

+Fiennes is a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.

+Fiennes is an Honorary Associate of London Film School.
+He has served as a goodwill ambassador for UNICEF.
+Fiennes is also a member of the Canadian charity Artists Against Racism.

 Advocacy and political views

-Fiennes has previously worked with UNICEF UK and has undertaken work in India, Kyrgyzstan, Uganda and Romania.
-Fiennes is also a member of the Canadian charity Artists Against Racism.

 Fiennes opposed the UK leaving the European Union (Brexit).
 Following the EU membership referendum in 2016, Fiennes stated, "I'm strongly a remainer.
 I think that our connection with Europe, faulty as it may be in its current state ... it seems to me that the point of the EU was to take down barriers of interactive trade, culture, between cultures, nations."

 In a March 2021 interview with The Daily Telegraph, Fiennes voiced support for J. K. Rowling following backlash against her views on transgender people, arguing: "I can't understand the vitriol directed at her.
 I can understand the heat of an argument, but I find this age of accusation and the need to condemn irrational.
 I find the level of hatred that people express about views that differ from theirs, and the violence of language towards others, disturbing."